Summary

 Ingredients

-- Dehydrated poultry protein
+- Dehydrated poultry proteins

 - Rice

-- Dehydrated pork protein
+- Dehydrated pork proteins

 - Wheat